apsunke/ant332_labguide/workshop/content/start/metricbeat/_index.md

 #### Deploy metricbeat

 **Run** this command to deploy Metricbeat.
 Metricbeat is set to automatically load pre-built Kibana dashboards and also starts pushing data into Logstash.
-Replace `logsash_ip_address` with the Logstash IP we noted in the Deploying Logstash step earlier and replace `OutputFromNestedESStack` with corresponding values from your Cloudformation stack output.
+Replace `logsash_ip_address` with the Logstash IP we noted in the Deploying Logstash step earlier.
+Next use `OutputFromNestedESStack` from your Cloudformation stack output along with port `443` as shown in the script below.

 ```
 cd /home/ec2-user/environment/ant332/final-deploy/metricbeat